Liberal–National Coalition: Liberal–National Coalition

-In the 2007 federal election, the Coalition lost to the Labor Party and went into opposition.
-The Coalition regained office in the 2013 federal election as a majority government.
 In October 2018, the Coalition went into minority government for the second time in its history, when the seat of Wentworth was won by Independent Kerryn Phelps in the by-election.
 The by-election was triggered by the resignation of incumbent Liberal MP Malcolm Turnbull, who was ousted as Prime Minister and Liberal Party leader during a spill motion earlier in August 2018.
-The coalition formed majority government again following the 2019 federal election.
-In the 2022 Australian federal election the Coalition lost to the Labor Party and returned to opposition.
+The coalition formed majority government again following the 2019 federal election, despite having its first preference vote further reduced to 41.44%.
+In the lead-up to the 2022 federal election, the Coalition briefly entered minority government for the third time after two members resigned to sit on the crossbench.
+In the election, the Coalition had its first preference vote reduced to 35.70%, lost to the Labor Party at the election and returned to opposition.